nf-core/taxprofiler/docs/output.md

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
 It provides information about the quality score distribution across your reads, per base sequence content (%A/T/G/C), adapter contamination and overrepresented sequences.
 For further reading and documentation see the [FastQC help pages](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 If preprocessing is turned on, nf-core/taxprofiler runs FastQC/Falco twice -once before and once after adapter removal/read merging, to allow evaluation of the performance of these preprocessing steps.
 Note in the General Stats table, the columns of these two instances of FastQC/Falco are placed next to each other to make it easier to evaluate.
-However, the columns of the actual preprocessing steps (e.g., fastp or AdapterRemoval) will be displayed _after_ the two FastQC/Falco columns, even if they were run 'between' the two FastQC/Falco jobs in the pipeline itself.
+However, the columns of the actual preprocessing steps (i.e, fastp, AdapterRemoval, and Porechop) will be displayed _after_ the two FastQC/Falco columns, even if they were run 'between' the two FastQC/Falco jobs in the pipeline itself.

 > ℹ️ Falco produces identical output to FastQC but in the `falco/` directory.